cloudfoundry/diego-release/README.md

 ---

-## Deploying alongside an existing CF Deployment
+## Deploying Alongside an Existing CF Deployment

-General instructions and guidelines can be found [here](docs/deploy-onto-existing-cf.md)
+Diego is typically deployed alongside a CF deployment to serve as its new container runtime.
+See "[Deploying Diego Alongside an Existing CF Deployment](docs/deploy-alongside-existing-cf.md)" for general instructions and guidelines to deploy Diego this way.

 ## <a name="compatibility"></a>Release Compatibility